Leaving and Returning to the U.S. With a Green Card

 If You Lose Your U.S. Green Card While Traveling: Transportation Letter

-If your green card is lost or stolen while you are outside the U.S., contact your nearest U.S. embassy or consulate.
+If your green card is lost or stolen while you are outside the United States, contact your nearest U.S. embassy or consulate.
 It should be able to provide you with what's called a U.S. Government Transportation Letter, for travel to the United States.

 If the green card was stolen, be sure to notify the local police, in order to obtain a police report.
 This will help you convince the consulate that you are acting in good faith and did not, for instance, sell your card.

-When you reach the U.S., the officials at the airport, border, or other entry point may also require you to complete USCIS Form I-90: Application to Replace Permanent Resident Card and pay the appropriate fee.
+When you reach the United States, the customs and border protection officials at the airport, border, or other entry point may also require you to complete USCIS Form I-90: Application to Replace Permanent Resident Card and pay the appropriate fee.

 If Returning to the U.S. After a Long Trip: Reentry Permit